manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 ‘keywords’.

 Keywords dictionary mode (dict=keywords), (greatly) reduces indexing impact and enable substring searches on huge collections.
-They also eliminate the chance of CRC32 collisions.
-That mode supported both for disk and RT indexes.
+That mode is supported both for disk and RT indexes.

 CRC dictionaries never store the original keyword text in the index.
-Instead, keywords are replaced with their control sum value (either CRC32 or FNV64, depending whether Manticore was built with ``--enable-id64``) both when searching and indexing, and that value is used internally in the index.
+Instead, keywords are replaced with their control sum value (calculated using FNV64) both when searching and indexing, and that value is used internally in the index.

 That approach has two drawbacks.
-First, in CRC32 case there is a chance of control sum collision between several pairs of different keywords, growing quadratically with the number of unique keywords in the index.
-(FNV64 case is unaffected in practice, as a chance of a single FNV64 collision in a dictionary of 1 billion entries is approximately 1:16, or 6.25 percent.
+First, there is a chance of control sum collision between several pairs of different keywords, growing quadratically with the number of unique keywords in the index.
+However, it is not a big concern as a chance of a single FNV64 collision in a dictionary of 1 billion entries is approximately 1:16, or 6.25 percent.
 And most dictionaries will be much more compact that a billion keywords, as a typical spoken human language has in the region of 1 to 10 million word forms.)
 Second, and more importantly, substring searches are not directly possible with control sums.
-Manticore alleviated that by pre-indexing all the possible substrings as separate keywords (see :ref:`min_prefix_len`,
+Manticore alleviated that by pre-indexing all the possible substrings as separate keywords
+(see :ref:`min_prefix_len`,
 :ref:`min_infix_len`
 directives).
 That actually has an added benefit of matching substrings